 1 cup peanuts (or your favorite nut), crushed**

 Mix the cream cheese, sour cream, sugar and vanilla together in a bowl.
 Fold in the grapes and pour into a pretty bowl for serving.

 Mix the topping ingredients together and sprinkle over the top of the salad.
 Refrigerate overnight.

 **You could also use candied nuts with this recipe.
 Yum.

-Barefoot Chardonnay comes to mind when serving wine.
+Chardonnay or your favorite white wine comes to mind when serving wine.

 I have more than prawn recipes.
 Please check out more below.